Kianggg/quick_ballroom_links/README.md

-WHAT:
+WHAT:\n
-This is a website made to compile a bunch of useful inforrmaiton and links for collegiate ballroom dancers.
+This is a website made to compile a bunch of useful information and links for collegiate ballroom dancers.
 On this site, users may look up their individual competition results (using data from a website called o2cm, which is infamously difficult to navigate).
 They may also view useful information about the YCN "points" system and entries for upcoming competitons.
 One of the best parts of the site is the "dance syllabus."